Searching ...

 Have you been thinking of retiring to Alabama?
 It can be exciting to move somewhere new, start fresh, and make the most out of your golden years.
 But before you make this big decision, get to know as much as possible about your potential destination.
 Every retiree wants different amenities in their retirement, so picking the right combination of affordability and things to do will help you get the most out of life.

 In this guide, we’ll explore what Alabama has to offer seniors looking to make a move.
 Let’s start discovering why Alabamans are proud to call this southern gem home!
-Learn about the tax benefits, local government initiatives, community networks, and outdoor attractions of Alabama.
+Learn about the tax benefits, local government initiatives, community networks, and outdoor activities of Alabama.

 Alabama attracts retirees for the following perks: